 - Classification: Once identified, information can be classified according to its sensitivity, which can be an automated process or based on human understanding; it's a quick and easy process, resulting in both visible and embedded classification

 - Control: It’s now easier than ever to control access to sensitive information, encrypt as required, and run efficient data loss prevention processes that leverage your security classification labels.

 The Janusnet 'Security Classification 101' whitepaper describes the value, and simplicity of security classifications for APRA-regulated organisations.

-Our Janusseal Suite can help with security classification for your organisation and is available for: Outlook (desktop, web, mobile), Microsoft Office Suite, Windows File Explorer for non-Microsoft file types.
+Our Janusseal Suite can help with security classification for your organization and is available for: Outlook (desktop, web, mobile), Microsoft Office Suite, Windows File Explorer for non-Microsoft file types.

 Protecting Information without Impacting Productivity